For cPanel & WHM version 70

 - This interface displays the old cPAddons version of WordPress as: WordPress (legacy)

-- To update WordPress (legacy) to the new RPM based WordPress cPAddon, you must back up your existing WordPress content and remove the WordPress (legacy) version.
+- To update WordPress (legacy) installations to the new RPM-based WordPress cPAddon, you must back up your existing WordPress content and remove the WordPress (legacy) version.
 After you remove it, you can then reinstall the new WordPress cPAddon and restore your backup.
 You must perform this setup for each site that you wish to update to the new RPM-based WordPress cPAddon.

 Install a cPAddon